jmhirsch/HttpServerWrapper/README.md

 public void requestData(){
     // Create Contexts
-    // Contexts should have a path, a ServerMethodType, and a Notification specified serverController.createContexts(Context [])
+    // Contexts should have a path, a ServerMethodType, and a Notification specified
+    // This method is called everytime the server is started serverController.createContexts(Context [])
 }
 ```